Backbone Mountain

 Backbone Mountain is a ridge of the Allegheny Mountains of the central Appalachian Mountain Range.
 It is situated in the U.S. states of West Virginia and Maryland and forms a portion of the Eastern Continental Divide.
-In the state of Maryland, Backbone Mountain reaches an elevation of 3,360 ft, making it Maryland's highest point.
+Within the state of Maryland, Backbone Mountain reaches an elevation of 3,360 ft, making it Maryland's highest point.

 Description and geography

 Backbone Mountain stretches approximately 39 mi southwest to northeast, from the Black Fork near Hambleton in Tucker County, West Virginia to the Savage River Reservoir in Garrett County, Maryland.

 The Eastern Continental Divide follows part of the mountain in Maryland.
 The headwaters of Youghiogheny River, in the watershed of the Mississippi River, lie just northwest of the mountain, whereas the headwaters of the North Branch of the Potomac River lie just south of the mountain, along the West Virginia-Maryland border.
 In West Virginia, the Eastern Continental Divide diverts to the east, with both sides of the mountain draining into the Black Fork.

 The ridge is crossed twice by U.S. Route 219, once north of Parsons and again near Silver Lake.
 It is also crossed by U.S. Route 50 east of Red House, Maryland, which is marked by a Maryland State Highway Administration sign.